abi-am/omicss-25/Functional genomics/Genetic variations/varinat_calling/variant_calling_pipeline.md

 ### Step 4: Variant Calling (HaplotypeCaller in GVCF mode)
 Generate a GVCF file for each sample using HaplotypeCaller.
 This mode enables joint genotyping in the next steps.

+⚠️ **NOTE:** Step 4 and 5 command may take quite a long time to run.
+You can start it to make sure your code works correctly, but you don't need to let it finish.
+The final output files are already available at:
+`/mnt/proj/omicss25/ngs_data_analysis/variant_calling/data/gvcf and /vcf`
+You can copy them into your working directory if needed.

 > If you're using slurm, make sure the memory you allocate there matches the memory you allocate within the script.

 ```bash